Past Research

 Children as agents of social change: Cross-cultural research in the Helping Kids!
 Lab

 Prior to my PhD, I spent 2.5 years working as a research assistant in the Helping Kids!
 Lab in University College Dublin.
-During this time, I worked on a wide array of research projects focusing on how children can help to build more peaceful societies.
+During this time, I worked on a wide array of research projects focusing on how children can help to build more inclusive and peaceful societies.

 Topics I focused on included: